SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

 # The Swift Programming Language

-This repository contains a version of “The Swift Programming Language” that can be built using Swift-DocC.
+This repository contains a version of “The Swift Programming Language” that you can build using Swift-DocC.

 The version of “The Swift Programming Language” published on docs.swift.org was built using a legacy toolchain,